Sensory Issues at Parliament Buildings

 - Moves whole body to look at something.

 Synaesthesia is a rare condition which some autistic people experience.
 A sensory experience goes in through one system and out through another.
 So a person might hear a sound but experience it as a colour.
 In other words, they will 'hear' the colour blue.

 Here are some ways you may be able to help a person with sensory sensitivity.
 Often, small changes to the environment can make a difference.

 Three points to remember are:

-- BE AWARE: look at the environment to see if it is creating difficulties for people with an ASD.
+- BE AWARE: look at the environment to see if it is creating difficulties for autistic people.
 Can you change anything?

 - BE CREATIVE: think of some positive sensory experiences

-- BE PREPARED: tell people with an ASD about possible sensory stimuli they may experience in different environments.
+- BE PREPARED: tell autistic people about possible sensory stimuli they may experience in different environments.